sdiehl/wiwinwlh/tutorial.md

 ------

-For parsing in Haskell it is quite common to use a family of libraries known as *Parser Combinators* which let us write code to generate parsers which themselves from an abstract description of thee grammar described with combinators.
+For parsing in Haskell it is quite common to use a family of libraries known as *Parser Combinators* which let us write code to generate parsers which construct themselves from an abstract description of the grammar described with combinators.

               Combinators
 -----------   ------------
 ``<|>``       The choice operator tries to parse the first argument before proceeding to the second.
-``many``      Consumes an arbitrary number of patterns matching the given pattern and returns them as a list.
+``many``      Consumes an arbitrary number of expressions matching the given pattern and returns them as a list.
 ``many1``     Like many but requires at least one match.
 ``optional``  Optionally parses a given pattern returning its value as a Maybe.
 ``try``       Backtracking operator will let us parse ambiguous matching expressions and restart with a different pattern.